 - Cornell West, professor of philosophy and prominent race lecturer

 Each academic year, CHP students go out into the greater Knoxville region to perform service for the community.
 In an effort to challenge students to engage in communities that are unlike their own, service provides students with an opportunity to enact real change in the world around them.
 Opportunities to volunteer in the local community are virtually endless.
 Knoxville is home to many service-oriented organizations, nonprofits, civic organizations, and agencies that serve those who are homeless, impoverished, or part of a protected population.
-UT’s Center for Leadership and Service connects students to a wide variety of volunteer opportunities across the campus and in the community.
+UT’s Jones Center for Leadership and Service connects students to a wide variety of volunteer opportunities across the campus and in the community.

 The ability to communicate across cultures and negotiate differences is essential regardless of a student’s field of study.
 All Chancellor’s Honors Program students complete an international/intercultural experience called “Ready for the World.”